The Outsider and Others: Contents

 While the stories in the collection have appeared in other Lovecraft books, The Outsider and Others has never been reprinted in its original form.

 Reception

 E. F. Bleiler called Outsider "a major book in the history of American supernatural fiction", saying Lovecraft's writing "reveals a vivid imagination, a remarkable ability at the creation of mythic thought, an excellent command of scholarly detail, and many of the indescribable characteristics of a powerful mind at work.
 Thrilling Wonder Stories hailed the collection as "a magnificent tribute to the brilliance of H. P. Lovecraft" and declared it "a milestone in fantasy literature, equal almost in importance to the collected tales of Edgar Allan Poe.

+In popular culture

+The Outsider and Others is featured in August Derleth's stories The Dweller in Darkness and Beyond the Threshold.